clerk/nextjs-middleware-debugging/README.md

 # About

-This repo was built to help determine how calling NextResponse.rewrite() in Next.js impacts the Request object received at the final _endpoint_, which we define as either a React Page or a API Route.
+This repo was built to help determine how calling NextResponse.rewrite() in Next.js impacts the Request object received at the final _endpoint_, which can be either a React Page or a API Route.

 We found that there is inconsistency across development and production, and across node and edge runtimes.
 We detail those inconsistencies below and provide commands to reproduce.